cysouw/YAST/text/yast.md

 # Ingredient classes

-## parts of speech
+## Parts of speech

 Ingredients can be categorized into classes on the basis of their syntactic possibilities.
 When considering all linguistic evidence, I expect that – in the end – each ingredient will have its own special distributional characteristics, so ultimately each ingredient will be its own class.
 Yet, a few large classes can profitably be formulated, although these classes should not be expected to be perfectly homogeneous.
 When scrutinizing the details, these classes will dissolve into an ever expanding pile of subclasses.

 Ingredients will be classified on the basis how they are used in the the four syntactic functions, namely in (i) referential phrases, (ii) predicative clauses, (iii) phrasal attributes, and (iv) clausal adverbials.
 The classification of bases will be first discussed.
 This will be followed by a discussion of the classification of operators.
 Recall that bases are ingredients that can be modified, while operators are ingredients that cannot be modified.

 Note: classes in German are mostly necessary for the generation of a recipe.
 There are only very few phenomena in the rules that need to know additional classes (e.g. postpositions).
+Also: attribute genitives: pre-nominal with proper names, otherwise postnominal.
+Also: order of adjectives

+Note: compounding is extremely frequent to make new bases

 ## Base classes

-Base-classes are established by the possibility of a base being the head any of the four major syntactic functions, namely whether they can be used as (i) referential head, (ii) predicative head, (iii) attributive admodifier, or as (iv) adverbial admodifier.
+Base-classes are established by the possibility of a base being the center of any of the four major syntactic functions, namely whether they can be used as (i) referential head, (ii) predicative head, (iii) attributive admodifier, or as (iv) adverbial admodifier.
 Five German base classes can then be defined by the distribution as shown in [@tbl:baseclasses].
 These classes largely correspond to the traditional categories as used in German grammar, except for adverbs, which turn out to be a rather incoherent hybrid class.
 The first three classes (*Nomen, Verb, Adjektiv*) are very large, while the latter two (*Adverb, Numerale*) are strongly restricted in size.
-Additionally, as indicated by the "plus-minus" symbol, the class of adverbs actually consists of four different subclasses and the class of numerals of two subclasses.
+Additionally, as indicated by the "plus-minus" symbol, the classes of adverbs and numerals actually consist of various syntactic subclasses.

 Syntactic function     | *Nomen* | *Verb* | *Adjektiv* | *Adverb* | *Numerale*
 :---------             | :-: | :-: | :-: | :-: | :-: